tesselle/khroma/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Custom issue
-about: Describe this issue template's purpose here.
+about: Ask about a specific problem.
 title: ''
 labels: ''
 assignees: ''
 ---